JCSS-PMC/PMC/part-02/earthquake.md

 ### Magnitude model

-The usual expression relating earthquake magnitudes with their rates of occurrence is due to Gutenberg \& Richter (1944).
+The usual expression relating earthquake magnitudes with their rates of occurrence is due to {cite}`GutenbergRichter1944`.
 This relation is called "magnitude-frequency formula" and states that in a certain region and in a given period of time given an earthquake event:

 ```{math}
 :label: eq-earthquake-2.17.1